JESii/CtCI-with-Ruby-TDD/README.md

 Ruby solutions to various questions in the "Cracking the Coding Interview" book by Gayle Laakmann McDowell.

+Also included are other puzzles given to me on coding intervews and/or ones that I just found interesting.

 ##Running the tests

 You can run the tests for each individual exercise as follows: